holyr00d/Mydyk-AHK/README.md

 Upon launching, you'll encounter a user-friendly GUI with various input fields and options.
 Here's a breakdown to guide you through:

 Set Profile Name: Enter a name for your recoil settings.
 Horizontal Parameter: Adjust this value to control the horizontal recoil.
 A higher value provides more control, but might feel less natural.
 Vertical Parameter: Similarly, this adjusts the vertical recoil control.
 Game Process: Type in the game's executable name (like game.exe).
 Mydyk will specifically target this game for recoil control.
+On/Off - Disable/Enable program toggle.

 🕹️ How to Use
 After setting your preferences:
 Launch Your Game: Ensure the game specified in the "Game Process" field is running.
 Play as Usual: Once in-game, Mydyk will automatically manage the recoil based on your specified parameters whenever you press and hold the left mouse button (LButton).
 Tip: Mydyk is designed to operate only when the game (specified in "Game Process") is in focus, preventing any unintentional mouse movements outside the game.

 🔄 Switching Profiles
 If you switch between games or weapons with different recoils:
 Reset Parameters and update the input fields with new values.
 Dive back into your game with the new settings applied.

 📢 Note
 Mydyk is primarily designed to reduce wrist strain and improve overall gaming health by managing recoil.
 This tool aims to provide a more comfortable gaming experience, especially for extended sessions.
 It's not a cheat, and its purpose isn't to provide an unfair edge in multiplayer settings.
 Always respect your game's terms of service and the gaming community.

 🤝 Contribution